kma-code/SYNCH_perspective/README.md

 To perform the analysis, run `python odor_space_analysis.py --params 'saved_datasets/dataset_template.json'`, using your parameter file.
 The selected OR types will be saved back into the parameter file.

+To see some examples, see the [jupyter notebook](https://github.com/kma-code/SYNCH_perspective/blob/main/odor_space_analysis.ipynb) (make sure that you activate SYNCHenv).

 ### Generating a dataset